loumf 10 months ago

 What an absolute waste of an item on the HN front page.

-• creshal a day ago
+• creshal 10 months ago

 Wayback Machine is aware that this could be a problem, which is why they let website owners expunge sites.